mbsa-tud/tsad_platform/README.md

 * **For classic machine learning methods**: `prepareDataTrain_CML.m`, `prepareDataTest_CML.m`.
 * **For statistical methods**: `prepareDataTrain_S.m`, `prepareDataTest_S.m`.

+**NOTE** If you do so, you must also call your training and prediction functions as described above.
+Otherwise it might lead to errors as the platform doesn't recognize your data.

 #### (Optional) Custom Threshold

 To add a custom static threshold, open the file `tsad_platform > src > thresholds > calcStaticThreshold.m`.
 In `line 30` add your model name and store your custom threshold in the `thr` variable.